 Often Train Control Systems have a quite sophisticated DMI (driver-machine interface), which can include a (touch screen) display and buttons.
 Being the display fields and icons and the buttons specific of every TCS, a set of generic cabview controls are available, which can be customized within the TCS script.
-Generic cabview controls, named ORTS\TCS1, ORTS\TCS2, and so on are available.
-All of them may be used as two state or multistate controls, like e.g.:
+More precisely 48 generic cabview controls, named from ORTS\TCS1 to ORTS\TCS48 are available.
+All 48 may be used as two state or multistate controls, like e.g.: